taocao/second-brain-ai-assistant-course/apps/second-brain-offline/README.md

 ## Local Tools

-You'll need the following tools installed locally, starting with Module 1:
+For all the modules, you'll need the following tools installed locally:

 | Tool | Version | Purpose | Installation Link |
 |------|---------|---------|------------------|